 Expand the learning opportunity for students.
 Point out a few suggestions for improving the assignment.
 Fill in any perceived gaps in student understanding.
 At the same time, don't overwhelm the student (and yourself) by pointing out every little thing that can be improved.
 Make your feedback positive, helpful, and memorable by focusing on a limited number of attainable improvements for the student to consider.
 Provide an opportunity for growth by allowing students to learn from your feedback and try the assignment again.
-Remember, an environment in which students feel safe to try to alleviate the highly motivational fear of failure.
 The goal is for students to master the content, not simply move on in their learning.